 Even with a stripped back beauty routine, a few months ago the skin around my eyes and ears became itchy and inflamed.
 I’ve never been a fan of using steroid creams around the eyes but in pregnancy it’s a definite no-no. A trip to the doctor’s surgery ended with a recommendation for E45 but the pharmacist refused to give it to me for the delicate eye area.
 After a bit of negotation I did come home with a tube but it didn’t make an impact.

 A couple of weeks later a Tropics consultant recommended Tamumu Balm.
 This is in no way a sponsored post and I have a mixed experience with this ‘wonder’ vegan product.
 Formulated from ingredients including organic tamunu oil, macadamia oil and shea butter, the redness gradually began to subside after around four days of using.
 I was raving about the product which can be used on stretch marks, eczema, scars, burns and acne.
 Sadly a week or two later though the inflammation is back.
 Thank god for sunglasses as I look like I’ve done a few rounds with Mike Tyson.
-Given the success of it in the early days it’s definitely a product I intend to use after pregnancy.
+Given the success of it in the early days, I still consider it the best bb cream for acne and it’s definitely a product I intend to use after pregnancy.
 To be honest with all these extra hormones, I’m not sure any product would help at the moment but if you’ve got sensitive skin then it could be worth giving it a try as it has a whole load of uses.

 James’ Grandma highly recommends Propolis, a natural resinous mixture honey bees produce by mixing saliva and beeswax with exudate gathered from botanical sources.
 Apparently it has anti-inflammatory and antimicrobial properties.
 It’s not been testing for use during pregnancy so I haven’t given it a whirl but she absolutely swears by it.